theSteveMitchell/mitchell.earth/index.markdown

 # The Wedding

-Melissa Dorsten and Steve Mitchell will be married on Lake Como, a place they first visited in May of 2022 and could never leave.
+We are excited to invite you to join us as we exchange vows on Lake Como, a place we first visited in May 2022 that quickly captured our hearts.

-The Ceremony will be on Sunday, June 7, 2026 in the afternoon.
+The ceremony will be held on Sunday, June 7, 2026, in the afternoon.
 Details to follow.

-Immediate family will be invited to stay in the town of Mandello del Lario, on the Western shore of Lake Como.
-Accomodations have been arranged for arrival on Friday June 5th and departure Tuesday June 9th.
+Immediate family members are invited to stay together with us at a villa in the town of Mandello del Lario, on the eastern shore of Lake Como.
+Accommodations have been arranged for arrival on Friday, June 5th, and departure on Tuesday, June 9th.